axibase/atsd/changelogs/2016_06/README.md

 ### Issue 3727

-The TCP handler, running on the default port 8081, was optimized for faster processing of `series` commands streamed by a single TCP client.
+The TCP handler, running on the default port `8081`, optimized for faster processing of `series` commands streamed by a single TCP client.
 The new implementation provides a pool of threads instead of a single one to offload parsing and processing from the TCP handler.
 The size of the pool is controlled with the `series.processing.pool.size` parameter on the
 **Settings > Server Properties** page.
 The default value is 2 and is recommended to be set to the number of cores on the server.